How Do You Decide Where to Live When You Retire?

 • Hopefully, there are activities that you enjoy that are close by.

-• As you approach retirement, you may even be mortgage-free.
+• And as you approach retirement, you may even be mortgage-free.

 Those could all be good reasons to stay where you are.
 But if you’re looking to cut costs, then you start to have a real incentive to move.
 Maybe you want to downsize and take some profits out of your current home.
 You might want to lower the cost of your utilities.
-You might want to lower your repair and maintenance costs by moving into something newer.
-You may prefer a community where things are taken care of for you.
+Or you might want to lower your repair and maintenance costs by moving into something newer.
+In addition, you may prefer a community where things are taken care of for you.
 That way you no longer have to worry about doing many things yourself.

 There are other things to think about: You might like where you live now and prefer to stay there.
 You could take more frequent, and possibly brief, vacations.
 You might also consider purchasing an inexpensive weekend getaway place.
 Can you try living someplace else on a part-time basis?
 That might be a good move, too.